 You can preview how your course will look and behave on different devices and orientations with Presenter 360’s new responsive preview options.
 And you can publish courses to HTML5, Flash, and the Articulate Mobile Player for a variety of platforms, including web servers and learning management systems.

 Watch this video introduction to learn how, then follow the activities below to practice.

 After choosing a publish option, adjust the settings, such as title, description, publish location, mobile options, quality, tracking options, and LMS specification.
 For details, see the user guide for each publish option listed above.

-Since we’re publishing for Articulate 360 in this tutorial, configure these settings:
+Since we’re publishing to Review 360 in this tutorial, configure these settings: